vgurianov/srt/docs/analysis_model.md

 # Analysis model
 In UML2 SP, simulation model described as ontology.
-Classes is considered as frames (the Minsky frame).
+Classes is considered as the Minsky frame.
 Classes, attributes, and operations has tagged values "Concept".
-Details of laguage view on site [https://vgurianov.github.io/uml-sp/](https://vgurianov.github.io/uml-sp/)
+Details of the laguage view on site [https://vgurianov.github.io/uml-sp/](https://vgurianov.github.io/uml-sp/)

 ## 1. Ontology of Special Relativity Theory
 Semantic net definition.